Wednesday, 25 January 2017

-“Nominal Christian families in Pakistan lived in small villages where there was no school for girls.
+“Nominal Christian families in South Asia lived in small villages where there was no school for girls.
 One of the American missionary women had a jeep and brought ten young teenagers into town for a week.
 The girls stayed in a hall owned by the mission attached to the house.
 We taught them from the Word and introduced them to reading.
 Some came to know the Lord on that first occasion.
 We, three single women, continued to repeat the process for girls from other villages over several years.”

 There were also many testing times on the mission field.
 During these times, prayer played an important role in reminding Grace of her dependency on her Heavenly Father.
-Grace described the atmosphere in 1947 when th British Raj ended.
-India wanted to become an independent Hindu nation and pressure was mounting for Pakistan to become a Muslim nation.

 Grace also saw prayers answered for guidance in 1968 when she learnt of her mother’s passing.
 She returned home to Australia to care for her father but was unsure whether to resign or take a leave of absence.
-She felt the Lord’s answer was to take leave of absence and leave the door open to returning to Pakistan.
+She felt the Lord’s answer was to take leave of absence and leave the door open to returning to South Asia.